 Each year, about $46 billion of scholarships and grants are awarded by schools and the federal government.
 An additional $3.3 billion is awarded by private sources.
-There is a lot of aid out there, but it isn’t all awarded to just the graduating high school class of the year.
+There is a lot of aid out there, but it isn’t all awarded to just the graduating senior.

-A common misconception is that only high school seniors can apply to and qualify for college scholarships.
+A common misconception is that only graduating seniors can apply to and qualify for college scholarships.
 That simply is not the case.
 Students in middle school can apply and qualify for scholarships, college juniors can apply and qualify for scholarships, even graduate students can apply and qualify.
-Essentially, there is a scholarship for every type of student out there.
+Essentially, there is a scholarship for every type of student out there, not just a graduating senior.

 Qualifications and requirements greatly depend on the scholarships themselves–some might be limited to high school students, but others will only be available to graduates or even college seniors.
 Sponsors or founders of scholarships often have a certain intent in mind when creating the financial aid–they might want to help out a specific demographic or encourage students towards a particular field of study.